abarnola/ta-backend/README.md

     * **password**: password must be between 8-32 characters in length
     * **confirmPassword**: confirmPassword must match password field
     * **userName**: userName field must be between 8-32 characters in length, and must not be taken

+## /trips/create [POST]
+Create a new trip, adding initial data such as